RedDot-3ND7355/MemoryCleaner/README.md

 - Show's cleaned processes with "Advanced" checked
 - Standby List Cleaning (Cached Memory)
 - Start with windows minimized to tray
+- Blacklist Processes to prevent issues for some games or apps while cleaning memory